TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-29-how-to-add-visbility-to-338-constants-in-25-seconds.md

 <br>

-You can find a new command in [swiss-knife](https://github.com/rectorphp/swiss-knife) tool:
+You can find a new command in the [swiss-knife](https://github.com/rectorphp/swiss-knife) tool:

 ```bash
 vendor/bin/swiss-knife privatize-constants src tests
 ```

-It does all the steps above in 25 seconds.
-Give it a go to make your class constants tight in instant.
+It performs all the steps above in 25 seconds.
+Give it a try to tighten your class constants instantly.

 <br>